dwayne/elm-calculator-tutorial/src/application-logic/rational-numbers/conversion.md

             displayRepeating marker rest (s ++ output)
 ```

-`decimalRepHelper`, `displayTerminating`, and `displayRepeating` are all implemented using tail-recursion so they can be [optimized into a loops](https://functional-programming-in-elm.netlify.app/recursion/tail-call-elimination.html).
+`decimalRepHelper`, `displayTerminating`, and `displayRepeating` are all implemented using tail-recursion so they can be [optimized into loops](https://functional-programming-in-elm.netlify.app/recursion/tail-call-elimination.html).